cmotc/doablesec/010-Doable-Privacy-Android.md

 layer of importance is the Operating System, which provides an interface for people to write the programs you use from day to day like your web browser or your word processor.
-The operating system does this by providing small, efficient programs which pass messages to eachother in order to process them in the correct order.
+The operating system does this by providing small, efficient programs which pass messages to each-other in order to process them in the correct order.

   2. **Get Updates**